Alto-27/target-wswan-guide/docs/tutorial/hardware-overview.md

 ### Banking

-Memory banking is provided by splitting the address space into four areas:
+Memory banking is provided by splitting the cartridge's part of the linear address space into four areas:

 * `0x10000 - 0x1FFFF` - SRAM
 * `0x20000 - 0x2FFFF` - ROM, bank 0